abstractec/activeMDM/README.md

 1. Server job to poll a queue of devices that need to be told to refresh data and send messages via APNS to said devices
 1. Web service to respond to devices which are either enrolling or responding to an APNS message

-At this point (27th Feb 2014) the goals for v0.1 are:
+At this point the goals for v0.1 are:

 1. iOS and OSX support
 1. Device enrolment
 1. APNS interaction
-1. Device lock working
+1. Device lock working on a device

 Currently, the goals for v0.1 do *not* include: